Buying an Older House? Watch Out for These Potential Problems

 2. Hazardous Building Material

-If it tested positive for lead, it’s always advisable to invest in a professional removal company rather than compromising your family’s health.
+If it tests positive for lead, it’s always advisable to invest in a professional removal company rather than compromising your family’s health.
 Whereas asbestos has been proven to cause respiratory problems, sometimes even leading to lung cancer and death.
 Professional removal is also the solution for this.

 3. Deteriorating Roof